Cameron-Dubois/autonomous-drone/documentation/Demo_Outline.md

 ### Person 6 — Live demo narration, testing evidence, and limitations/next steps

+-State the drone microcontroller is only plugged in for power

 - Narrate the actual live sequence while it happens:
   - app scans
   - drone appears